Education Loan Subsidy SBI: CSIS, PM Vidyalaxmi & Application Guide 2025-26

 SBI Education Loan Subsidy Schemes Overview

-Central Scheme for Interest Subsidy (CSIS)
+1. Central Scheme for Interest Subsidy (CSIS) — ACTIVE

-• Income limit: ₹4.5 lakh per annum
+• Income limit: Family income up to ₹4.5 lakh per annum

-• Coverage: Full interest subsidy (100%)
+• Coverage: Full interest subsidy (100%) during moratorium

 • Duration: Course period + 1 year (or 6 months after job, whichever is earlier)